nialdaly/terraform-eks/README.md

 * [helm](https://helm.sh/docs/intro/install/)

 ## Amazon EKS Cluster provisioning
-To provision an Amazon EKS cluster the following Terraform files are needed.
+To provision an EKS cluster the following Terraform files are needed.

 `vpc.tf` provisions a new VPC, subnets and availability zones using the AWS VPC Module.